farsinotare/farsinotare.github.io/_posts/2014-08-10-ssh-to-red-pitaya.md

 images:
   - /media/images/redpitaya_shell.PNG
 ---
-In my [previous post on RedPitaya](http://blog.farsinotare.com/2014/07/04/my-new-lab-with-red-pitaya/), I showed the web interface of Red Pitaya.
+In my [previous post on RedPitaya](http://blog.farsinotare.com/2014/07/04/my-new-lab-with-red-pitaya/), I showed the web interface of [RedPitaya](http://redpitaya.com/).
 While the web interface is nice for ad-hoc experiments, the Red Pitaya command line interface (CLI) gives new ways to generate custom signals and measurements.

 To use the Unix shell on RedPitaya, you can use ssh.